-Based solely on a review of copies of reports furnished to the Company, or written representations that no reports were required, the Company believes that during 2016 its executive officers, directors and 10% holders complied with all filing requirements of Section 16 of the Exchange Act.
+Based solely on a review of copies of reports furnished to the Company, or written representations that no reports were required, the Company believes that during 2017 its executive officers, directors and 10% holders complied with all filing requirements of Section 16 of the Exchange Act, except that one Form 4 was filed late for Mr. Eyring with respect to a single transaction and one Form 5 was filed late for Mr. Childs with respect to a single transaction.

-SHAREHOLDER PROPOSALS FOR THE 2018 ANNUAL MEETING OF SHAREHOLDERS
+SHAREHOLDER PROPOSALS FOR THE 2019 ANNUAL MEETING OF SHAREHOLDERS

-If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy material in connection with the Company's 2018 Annual Meeting of Shareholders, the proposal must be in proper form (per Securities and Exchange Commission Regulation 14A, Rule 14a-8-Shareholder Proposals) and received by the Chief Financial Officer of the Company on or before November 22, 2017.
-Shareholder proposals to be presented at the 2018 Annual Meeting of Shareholders which are not to be included in the Company's proxy materials must be received by the Company no earlier February 8, 2018, and no later than February 28, 2018, in accordance with the procedures set forth in the Company's Bylaws.
+If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy material in connection with the Company's 2019 Annual Meeting of Shareholders, the proposal must be in proper form (per Securities and Exchange Commission Regulation 14A, Rule 14a-8-Shareholder Proposals) and received by the Chief Financial Officer of the Company on or before November 22, 2018.
+Shareholder proposals to be presented at the 2019 Annual Meeting of Shareholders which are not to be included in the Company's proxy materials must be received by the Company no earlier than February 7, 2019, and no later than February 27, 2019, in accordance with the procedures set forth in the Company's Bylaws.